wangkx/Ingress-Configuration-1/tlsdynamic.md

 ## Test the ingress configuration

-Test this configuration by opening a web browser, and go to the FQDN server.
+Test this configuration by opening a web browser, and go to the FQDN server of the controller.

 ```
 https://hpcc.eastus.cloudapp.azure.com
 ```
-of the ingress controller.

-The result should be that a valid certificate is created and the page is secure.
+The result should show that a valid certificate is created and the page is secure.
 ## Clean up Resources

 Delete resources indiviudally: